 300 Multiple Choice

 Indicates several options for the feature that the customer can track.
 It, for example, could be used to present different format options for video, list files with different extensions, or disambiguation meaning of the word.

 This and all future requests must be directed to the URI.

-This is an example of good industrial practice contradicting the norm.
-HTTP / 1.0 specification (RFC 1945) required the client to perform a temporary redirect (what describes original phrase was "Moved Temporarily"), but popular browsers running 302 with the functionality of an 303 See Other.
-Therefore, it added HTTP / 1.1 status codes 303 and 307 to distinguish between the two behaviors.
-However, most web applications and frames still use the 302 status code as if it were 303.
+This is an example of good industrial practice contradicting the standard.
+HTTP / 1.0 specification (RFC 1945) required the client to perform a temporary redirect (which describes the original phrase was “Moved Temporarily”), but popular browsers performed 302 with the functionality of a 303 See Others.
+So it added HTTP / 1.1 status codes 303 and 307 to distinguish between the two behaviors.
+However, most web applications and boards still use the 302 status code as if it were 303.

 Indicates that the resource has not been modified since the last request.
 Typically, the client provides an HTTP header as the If-Modified-Since header to provide a time against which to compare.
 Using this saves bandwidth and reprocessing on the server and client, since only header data should be sent and received compared to the entire page being reprocessed by the server, then sent back using more server and client bandwidth.

 Many HTTP clients (such as Mozilla and Internet Explorer) may not correctly handle responses with this status code, mainly for security reasons.